-- (b) Where the appointment is in a new discipline or program field the Search Committee shall be appointed by the University President or his/her designate after consultation with the Union. - (c) All regular and non-regular type 2 faculty members who are part of the discipline(s) or closest related discipline(s) shall be eligible for membership on the Search Committee, unless a conflict of interest is deemed to occur. - (d) If a candidate has any concerns relating to bias or conflict of interest on the part of a Search Committee member, those concerns should be brought to the Employer's attention by the Union before the commencement of the interview process.
-Otherwise, the Employer will assume that the composition of the Search Committee is acceptable to the candidates and to the Union.
+- (c) Where the appointment is in a new discipline or program field the Search Committee shall be appointed by the University President or their designate after consultation with the Union. - (d) All regular and non-regular type 2 faculty members who are part of the discipline(s) or closest related discipline(s) shall be eligible for membership on the Search Committee, unless a conflict of interest is deemed to occur. - (e) If a candidate has any concerns relating to bias or conflict of interest on the part of a Search Committee member, those concerns should be brought to the Employer's attention by the Union before the commencement of the interview process.
+Otherwise, the Employer will assume that the composition of the Search Committee is acceptable.